LobbyFinderBot/docs/README.md

 **Manual:**  If you don't want the bot to do all the work for you, run the setup command with the **`-m`** flag like this: **`$setup -m`**.
 The bot will then walk you through the setup process.

-* The whitelist and setup commands require you to have the **`MANAGE CHANNEL`** permission.
+* The whitelist and setup commands require you to have the **`MANAGE SERVER`** permission.
 Make sure you have it before trying the setup the Bot otherwise no commands will work.

 # All Bot Commands:
 | Lobby Commands: | Short Descriptions: |